 Hellenic languages have different non-official dialects as well.
 From the region of Attic Greek comes the modern Greek dialects except for the Tsakonian language.
 In the Tsakonian regions of the Peloponnese, around 1200 people speak the Tsakonian dialect which further comprises Southern, Propontis, and Northern dialects.

 The Ancient Doric dialect is the actual source from which the Tsakonian dialect has inherited its dialect connotations.

 On the other hand, the language that is facing extinction and has very few speakers is Cappadocian Greek.
-One of the reasons for that is, the Cappadocians switched towards Standard Modern Greek, because it was commonly used by the majority of the population.
+One of the reasons for that is, that the Cappadocians switched towards Standard Modern Greek because it was commonly used by the majority of the population.
 Around 500,000 people speak the dialect of Crete.
 Though it differs from Standard Greek, these people rarely use it in written forms.

 Moreover, this dialect is also spoken by Greek Muslims outside of Athens, Crete, and the Ottoman-era Cretans.
 The local area of Mani is where the Maniot dialect is from.
 Furthermore, some 600,000 people living in the areas of the South Caucasus speak the Pontic Greek language.